-This came as a shocker to me, mainly because I have done uncounted OS X upgrades in the past with only very minor issues mainly to due to some accessory drivers.
-But tonight while upgrading my friends 24 inch iMac 1st generation we had a biggie of a problem, the blue screen of death that did not go away no matter how long we stared at it.
-We tried resetting the PRAM and booting into Single user mode and running FSCK repairs but nothing seemed to help.
+This came as a shocker to me, mainly because I have done uncounted OS X upgrades in the past with only very minor issues, but tonight while upgrading my friends 24 inch iMac 1st generation we had a biggie of a problem: the blue screen of death that did not go away no matter how long we stared at it.
+We tried resetting the PRAM, booting into single user mode and running FSCK repairs, but nothing seemed to help.

-So we booted up his IBM laptop and had a look on Apple’s forum, it seems 8000 or more people where interested in the same thing – as the post for “Leopard Blue Screen Freeze” was a very popular one to say the least!
-After searching through many of the posts we found one that looked worth trying and like an angle of mercy it worked!
-On our next reboot we where in to Leopard, phew!
+So we booted up his IBM laptop and had a look on Apple’s forum.
+It seems 8000 or more people were interested in the same thing because the post for “Leopard Blue Screen Freeze” was a very popular one to say the least!
+After searching through many of the posts we found one that looked worthy of trying and like an angel of mercy it worked!
+On our next reboot we were into Leopard, phew!

 Well here is a cut and paste from the actual post, if you are experiencing this problem give this a try and I really hope Apple fixes this because it is very unlike any Apple update I have experienced in the past.